|1 capsule contains||% RDA*|

 D-Pearls has been on the European market since 2007.

-Pharma Nord's D-Pearls have been tested by researchers at the University of Oslo, who gave athletes different doses of vitamin D from D-Pearls or matching inactive placebo capsules.
-The study showed that the vitamin D from D-Pearls in both high and low dosage was well absorbed by the participants, whereas the athletes who had received placebo had an unchanged content of vitamin D in the blood.
+Pharma Nord's preparation (D-Pearls) has been tested by researchers at the University of Oslo.
+In their study, they supplemented athletes with different doses of vitamin D or matching placebo.
+The study showed excellent absorption of vitamin D from a low- and high-dosed version of D-Pearls.
+However, the athletes that took the placebo capsules had unchanged vitamin D levels in their blood.

-The illustration shows the difference in vitamin D in the blood during 4 weeks in the group receiving 76 mcg (3040 IU) of vitamin D daily and in the group receiving placebo capsules.
+The illustration shows the difference in vitamin D blood levels over a 4-week period in the group receiving 76 mcg (3,040 IU) of vitamin D daily and in the group receiving placebo capsules.

 Source: Baumann ACK.
 Effekt av vitamin D-tilskudd på 25(OH)D status.
 University of Oslo, July 2013.